 Actions taken before starting the divorce process can have a significant impact on the outcome of a divorce.
 For that reason, it is critical to carefully consider the implications of these actions well before a divorce begins.
-Spouses who act without understanding the potential results of their actions often create circumstances that cannot be altered after they begin the divorce process.
+Spouses who act without understanding the potential results of their actions often create circumstances that cannot be altered after they begin the divorce process

 Meeting with an attorney to get advice about these issues does not create any obligation to get divorced, nor does it mean that divorce is inevitable.
 In fact, a family law lawyer sometimes even can prevent a divorce from happening, through sound advice and counseling.